godotengine/godot-docs/tutorials/inputs/controllers_gamepads_joysticks.rst

 Window focus
 ~~~~~~~~~~~~

-Unlike keyboard input, controller inputs can be seen by **all** windows on the
+Unlike keyboard input, controller inputs by default can be seen by **all** windows on the
 operating system, including unfocused windows.

 While this is useful for